- The Science Behind How Tea Helps With a Sore Throat

 7. Oregano Tea:

-While tea and herbal teas are in general pretty safe, herbs may possess some underlying side-effects and drug interactions.
-These side-effects are not usually apparent when consumed in moderate amounts, but can cause serious injury to your health if consumed in higher doses.
-Be careful before using any herb at a very high dose if you are under any long term medication to prevent complications like treatment failure.
+In general, tea and herbal teas are pretty safe, but some herbs possess underlying side effects and drug interactions.
+These side effects are not usually apparent when consumed in moderate amounts.
+However, they can cause serious injury to your health if consumed in higher doses.
+Be careful before using any herb at a very high dose to prevent complications like treatment failure.

-Also, keep in mind that herbs may cause allergic reactions in some people.
-If you have a known allergy to any of the herbs or if consumption of even a small amount of herbal tea causes discomfort, discontinue the use of that herb immediately.
+Keep in mind that herbs may cause allergic reactions in some people.
+If you have a known allergy to any herbs, or if consuming even a tiny amount of a specific herbal tea causes discomfort, discontinue immediately.